zagaran/iam-mfa/README.md

 * Still allow users to set up MFA if they logged in without it
 * Enforce these rules for both console and API aceess

-It is best to create this as an IAM policy, and then attach it to any user groups that have human users.
+It is best to create this as an IAM policy called "RequireMFAEverywhere", and then attach it to any user groups that have human users.
 You can also attach the policy to a user directly, but that's harder to manage.

 ```
 {